 Orange County: Changing Market Fuels New Models of Provider Collaboration

 Since 2010, Orange County has largely recovered from the economic downturn and remains a relatively well-educated community with high rates of private insurance coverage overall.
-Still, socioeconomic variation persists in this county, with the number of low-income residents growing and a large jump in the proportion of the population that gained Medi-Cal coverage under the Affordable Care Act (ACA).
+Still, socioeconomic variation persists in this county, with the number of residents with low incomes growing and a large jump in the proportion of the population that gained Medi-Cal coverage under the Affordable Care Act (ACA).